steveshogren/hugo-blog/content/page/training.md

 > Commit early, commit often

-Make sure you push your changes as often as possible (at least hourly), so if your computer ever dies, everything is backed up.
+Make sure you push your changes as often as possible (at least hourly).
+If your computer ever dies, everything you pushed is backed up.
 This will have the side-effect of giving you an online portfolio of all the work you do.

-Every new language, book, or project you start, make a new github repository!
+Make a new github repository for every new language, book, or project you start.
 By the end of this course, you will have at several repositories of projects and book homework.
 This will be very effective in showing your progress to potential employers.

 ### Step 2 - Basic Tools